 Place the bituminous material in lifts not to exceed 3 inches and compact the material.
 Allow the patch material to cool to 130°F before placing additional material.
-If the breakup occurs during the paving operation allow the patch material to cool to 185°F before placing additional material.
+If patching is required during the paving operation, allow the patch material to cool to 185°F before placing additional material.